drmaize/ThermoAlign/README.md

     docker run -t -i drmaize/thermoalign:TA_1.0.0_Zm3 /bin/bash

 This will pull the latest ThermoAlign images from docker hub and generate a new ThermoAlign container in your local machine.
-If the particular image is already present in your local docker environment, this would just run a container based off that image.
+If the particular image is already present in your local system, this would simply run a container based on that image.

     cd TA_codes/                    # move to TA_codes directory